 University Technical Colleges are a new concept in education.
-They offer 13-19 year olds the opportunity to take a highly regarded, technically-oriented course of study alongside academic qualifications.
-They are equipped to the highest standard, sponsored by a university and offer clear progression routes into higher education or further learning in work.
+They offer young individuals the opportunity to take a highly regarded, technically-oriented course of study alongside academic qualifications.
+They are equipped with industry-standard equipment, sponsored by local businesses and a university, and offer clear progression routes into higher education or further learning in work.

 Find out more at www.utcolleges.org

-UTC students receive a broad education including English, Maths and Science combined with both practical and technical qualifications that are recognised by employers and universities.
+You’re never too young to kick start your future!
+UTC students receive a broad education including English, Maths and Science combined with both practical and technical qualifications that are recognised by both employers and universities.
 The skills they learn and the qualifications they receive are transferable to other post-16 provision and are recognised by employers.

-In general, we do not require students to work outside of the normal UTC hours of 8:40am to 4:30pm.
-There will be time within the day to undertake the personal study required by A levels and other qualifications.
+In general, we do not require students to work outside of the normal UTC hours as there will be time within the school day to undertake the personal study required.
 Students will be able to access their learning online outside these hours, although we think it is important that young people have time to pursue leisure and social interests alongside their studies.
 However, home revision when it comes to exam season is crucial.